mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 ## But Actually Yes

-So, what dark magic are we using, to solve the problem above?
-The answer is the Java 20 Virtual Threads, or Project Loom how it used to be called.
-Project Loom introduces the concept of a *virtual thread*, which differs from the good old native OS thread.
+So, what dark magic are we using to solve the problem above?
+The answer is the Java 20 Virtual Threads, or The Project Loom.
+Project Loom introduces the concept of a *virtual thread*, which differs from the good old native OS thread in a way that it can *suspend*.
 When a code running in a virtual thread blocks, it will pause its execution, it will store the current call stack and will lie dormant until the function unblocks.
 The call stack is then restored and the code resumes execution as if nothing special happened.